cdlbt-co/Blue-Sky-Tool-OMSI/README.md

 ## Download

-Download this program from our website: [cdlbt.co/bluesky](https://cdlbt.co/bluesky/)
+Download the lastest release [here](https://github.com/cdlbt-co/Blue-Sky-Tool-OMSI/releases/latest) on GitHub

+### System requirements

+- Windows 10 1809 or later
+- .NET Desktop Runtime (get it [here](https://builds.dotnet.microsoft.com/dotnet/WindowsDesktop/10.0.0/windowsdesktop-runtime-10.0.0-win-x64.exe))

 ## How to scan for missing files

 In the main screen, click on the `Open Map...` button.
-In the file selection screen, navigate to the mapfolder of choice and select the global.cfg file.
+In the file selection screen, navigate to the map folder of choice and select the global.cfg file.

 Blue Sky Tool will now start scanning for files required by the selected map.
-Please wait patiently.

 After scanning, all of the essential information will show up in the main screen.
 You will be able to see the map name, description, preview picture, number of tiles, objects, splines, AI vehicles and humans.